 The Bottom Line

 There is always competition, no matter the business.
-There is more than one way to cross a river, but sometimes it takes some creative thinking to figure out how!
+There is more than one method for understanding your competition, but sometimes it takes some creative thinking to figure out how!